 Electrical connectivity between schematic component pins can be created by placing a wire between those pins.
-This is called physical connectivity since the pins are physically connected with a wire.
-Connectivity also can be created logically by using suitable net identifiers, such as net labels.
+This is called physical connectivity, as the pins are physically connected with a wire.
+Connectivity can also be created logically by using suitable net identifiers, such as net labels.
 As well as providing a human-friendly identifier for a net, a net label allows you to connect points on a circuit without actually physically wiring them together.

-Net labels are available for placement in the Schematic Editor only in the following ways:
+Net labels are available for placement in the Schematic Editor only, by: